mendix/docs/content/appstore/app-services/invoice-processing.md

 ### 4.2 Creating an Import Mapping{#mapping-file}

-You need to use an [import mapping](/refguide/mapping-documents#import-mappings) to populate the extracted data into an entity.
+You need to use an [Import Mapping](/refguide/mapping-documents#import-mappings) to populate the extracted data into an entity.
 If necessary, you can further process the entity with [event handlers](/refguide/event-handlers).

-1. To create an import mapping, you need a JSON mapping file.
+1. To create an Import Mapping, you need a JSON mapping file.
 Perform the following steps to get the JSON mapping file:

     1. Log into the [Document Model Training](#document-model-training) application with your Mendix account.